-In France Man Arrested After Video of Harassment Goes Viral
+In France, Man Arrested After Video of Harassment Goes Viral

 The CCTV video, which has been viewed more than 6 million times after it was posted by Laguerre, shows a man walk past her on the street.
 He verbally harassed her, she said, and she then told him to "shut up" and continued walking.

-The man then stops and grabs an ashtray from the café next to him.
-He hurls it in Laguerre's direction, then walks over to her and punches her in the face.
-Witnesses at the café appear shocked and some stand up to confront the man.
+The man then stops and grabs an ashtray from the cafe next to him.
+He hurls it in Laguerre's direction and then walks over to her and punches her in the face.
+Witnesses at the cafe appear shocked, and some stand up to confront the man.
 After a brief discussion, he walks away.

 "This is an unacceptable behaviour.
-It happens everyday, everywhere and I don't know a single woman who doesn't have a similar story," Laguerre said in caption to the video.
+It happens everyday, everywhere, and I don't know a single woman who doesn't have a similar story," Laguerre said in caption to the video.
 "I am sick of feeling unsafe waking in the street.
 Things need to change, and they need to change now."

-Since the video went viral, Laguerre has started a website called Nous Toutes Harcelement, which means We Are All Harassed, for people to share their own experiences with harassment.
+Since the video went viral, Laguerre has started a website called Nous Toutes Harcèlement, which means We Are All Harassed, for people to share their own experiences.

 The violent video gave new energy to a push for stricter legislation against sexual violence.
 As NPR's Colin Dwyer reported, French lawmakers approved new anti-sexual harassment laws earlier this month.